mipt-pdris/kubernetes_example/README.md

 7. Copy url with port that you get on previous stage and insert it in browser.
 You should see `Hello World! profile: prod`

 # Troubleshoot
-If your pod didn't start and stay in status `ErrImagePull`, then execute in terminal `eval $(minikube docker-env)`.
+If your pod didn't start and stay in status `ErrImagePull`, then execute in terminal `eval $(minikube docker-env)` and rebuild docker-boot image and recreate pod (`kubectl delete -f kube/postgres.yaml` and `kubectl create -f kube/postgres.yaml`)

-This command will point your docker client to your machine's docker daemon.
+`eval $(...)` command will point your docker client to your machine's docker daemon.
 To undo that execute `eval $(minikube docker-env -u)`.

 To check logs of starting of your spring boot, get your pod name from your cluster(ex. `kube-boot-697fdf6ff4-jb6qc`) and execute command `kubectl logs <YOUR_POD_NAME>`